CycloneDX/cyclonedx.org/use-cases/index.md

 {% include examples/authenticity.html %}

-## Outdated component
+## Package evaluation

 [Package URL](https://github.com/package-url/purl-spec) (PURL) standardizes how software package metadata is represented so that packages can universally be located regardless of what vendor, project, or ecosystem the packages belongs.
-Locating packages varies by ecosystem, but once components are located in their respective repository, the repository may be queried to determine the latest version of a given component.
+Locating packages varies by ecosystem.
+Once located, the age of the component, whether it is out-of-date, published hashes, and overall project health are candidates for evaluation.

 Package URL conforms to [RFC-3986](https://tools.ietf.org/html/rfc3986).